Tutankhamun: Malaria

-Malaria was endemic in ancient Egypt, as the Nile Delta provided ideal ecological conditions for robust reproduction of the mosquitos carrying the plasmodium falciparum parasite responsible for causing human malarial infections.
+Malaria was endemic in ancient Egypt, as the Nile Delta provided ideal ecological conditions for robust reproduction of the mosquitos carrying the Plasmodium falciparum parasite responsible for causing human malarial infections.
 A 2023 meta-analysis study found that 22% of ancient Egyptian mummies tested positive for malaria.
-Genetic testing on Tutankhamun for STEVOR, AMA1, or MSP1 genes specific for plasmodium falciparum revealed indications of malaria tropica in Tutankhamun's mummy.
+Genetic testing on Tutankhamun for STEVOR, AMA1, or MSP1 genes specific for Plasmodium falciparum revealed indications of malaria tropica in Tutankhamun's mummy.
 The team discovered DNA from several strains of the parasite, indicating that he was repeatedly infected with the most severe strain of malaria.
 It has been speculated that his malaria infections may have contributed to a fatal immune response in the body or triggered circulatory shock.

 Leg fracture

 The 2005 CT scan also showed that Tutankhamun had experienced a compound left leg fracture.
-The counterargument of the injury being the result of modern mummy damage has been ruled out due to the ragged edges of the fracture; this is in contrast to modern mummy damage edge patterns, which feature sharp edges.
+The counter-argument of the injury being the result of modern mummy damage has been ruled out due to the ragged edges of the fracture; this is in contrast to modern mummy damage edge patterns, which feature sharp edges.
 Additionally, embalming substances were present within the fracture, indicating that the wound was present before Tutankhamun's mummification.
 No signs of healing were present, suggesting that the wound occurred very recently before Tutankhamun's death.
 In overview, it is reasonable to conclude that Tutankhamun died from leg fracture complications, possibly exacerbated by malarial infection.
 Egyptologist Raymond Johnson has remarked that it is possible that the leg injury occurred during battle while Tutankhamun was on a military campaign.

-Podiatric diagnoses
+Speculated podiatric diagnoses

-Tutankhamun has been associated with various possible podiatric diagnoses.
-As a result of the 2005 CT scans, it has been speculated that he had a flat right foot with hypophalangism.
-Also, it is speculated that he had bone necrosis of the second and third metatarsal bones (Freiberg disease or Köhler disease II).
+Tutankhamun has been associated with various speculated podiatric diagnoses.
+As a result of the 2005 CT scans, it has been hypothesized that he had a flat right foot with hypophalangism.
+It is also hypothesized that he had bone necrosis of the second and third metatarsal bones (Freiberg disease or Köhler disease II).

 Another podiatric diagnosis of Tutankhamun is a left clubfoot, which is heavily disputed.
-If he was inflicted with clubfoot, it could have forced Tutankhamun to walk with the use of a cane as a mobility aid.
+If he was inflicted with clubfoot, it could have forced him to walk with the use of a cane as a mobility aid.
 More than 130 various canes and sticks were found in his tomb.
 Some scholars interpret this as evidence of podiatric illness, but this is heavily disputed.
-Many of the sticks were not of a medical type, and were instead fashion accessory sticks like crooks or sceptres like was-sceptres, which served as types of staffs of office.
-Furthermore, opposed to being clinical assistance, the canes were status symbols functioning as royal regalia for religious rituals and public appearances.
+Many of the sticks were not of a medical type, and were instead fashion accessory sticks like crooks or sceptres such as was-sceptres, which served as types of staffs of office.
+Furthermore, alternatively to usage for clinical assistance, the canes were status symbols functioning as royal regalia for religious rituals and public appearances.
 Egyptologist Nick Brown has articulated that Tutankhamun's sticks "served as essentially kingly insignia during his rule, not as walking aids".
 Records of other ancient Egyptians' stick usage are consistent with this.
 For example, the tomb of ancient Egyptian nomarch, Djehutynakht, had over 250 walking sticks in his tomb, while pharaoh Amenhotep II, known for his athletic prowess, is depicted being gifted 30 walking sticks in artwork in tomb TT93, the tomb of Ken-Amun.